iamabhishekt/ESaaS-hangperson-sinatra-abhishek-thakur/README.md

 Log in to your Heroku account by typing the command: `heroku login -i` in the terminal.
 This will connect you to your Heroku account.

 While in the root directory of your project (not your whole workspace), type `heroku create` to create a new project in Heroku.
 This will tell the Heroku service to prepare for some incoming code, and locally it will add a remote git repository for you called `heroku`.

+heroku has updated their stack specify it with the following:
+``sh
+heroku create --stack heroku-20
+``

 Next, make sure you stage and commit all changes locally as instructed above (i.e. `git add`, `git commit`, etc).